GGAlanSmithee/babel-plugin-resolver/README.md

 # babel-plugin-resolver
-Automatically resolution of plugins needed for es2015 compatability for a given browser / environment
+Automatic resolution of babel plugins

 ## Under contruction in the `dev` branch!
 * `git checkout dev` for up-to-date progress